unterberg-dev/react-classmate/README.md

 *This pattern should also avoid conflicts with reserved prop names.*

-## Nest pre-styled components (Experimental)
+## Nest other components (Experimental)

-To allow nesting of pre-styled components, we can use the `restyle` function.
-This function takes a pre-styled component and extends it with additional styles and classes.
+To allow nesting of react components, we can use the `restyle` function.
+This function takes a react (function) component and extends it with additional styles and classes.

 Now we can define a base component and extend it with additional styles and classes and pass properties.